 In the line course Communication in Science (CIS), students learn the principles of scientific communication which they need to become professional writers and presenters.
 Students complete several assignments related to scientific writing and presenting which are integrated into the modules.
 They will write a letter to an editor, prepare a presentation using Powerpoint, and develop their presentation skills by participating in a presentation training.
 More detailed information about CIS for exchange students will be provided during a lecture at the beginning of the semester.

 After the first semester of year 2, the student will:

-• be able to write a persuasive essay;
+• be able to write a critical letter to an editor;

-• have gained experience in giving constructive peer feedback;
+• have gained experience in giving peer feedback;

-• have learned techniques for giving effective and memorable presentations in English
+• have learned techniques to give effective and memorable presentations in English.

 Mode of instruction